-The unique identifier for the entity that issued the assertion.
-Generally this is the entity that holds the key material used to generate the assertion.
-The issuer may be either an OAuth client (when assertions are self-issued) or a third party token service.
+A unique identifier for the entity that issued the assertion.
+Generally this is the entity that holds the key material used to sign or integrity protect the assertion.
+Examples of issuers are OAuth clients (when assertions are self-issued) and third party security token services.
+If the assertion is self-issued, the Issuer value is the client identifier.
+If the assertion was issued by a Security Token Service (STS), the Issuer should identify the STS in a manner recognized by the Authorization Server.